shanna-f/shanna-f/README.md

 📝 **Tax Reporting ETRM Case Study**

-A fictional case study project (for portfolio purposes) where I worked on improving indirect tax reporting in an Energy Trading and Risk Management (ETRM) system for a large oil & gas trading company.
+This fictional case study project focused on improving indirect tax reporting within an Energy Trading and Risk Management (ETRM) system for a large oil & gas trading company.
+The current manual, spreadsheet-driven process is error-prone, inefficient, and difficult to scale, creating compliance and operational risks.
+By integrating a low-code tax rules engine with the ETRM platform, the solution enables real-time validation, 90% automation, fewer errors, full traceability, and projected net savings of $1.5M–$1.9M over 3 years.

 [View Project](https://github.com/shanna-f/Tax-Reporting-ETRM-Case-Study)